Tjorven-Liebe/ServerDownloader_V2/README.md

 # ServerDownloader_V2
-A funky tool to download Server-Files
+A tool to download Server-Files